 Some inspections available.

-Full Home Inspection:
+Whole Home Inspection:

 State licensing began for home inspectors in 2020.
 This is a visual non-invasive inspection only verifying systems are “working as intended and safe.”
 But only during “a snapshot” in time, meaning any system may not have a current observable flaw or may not operate at all in the future.
-Other than removing covers the inspector does not dig up, disassemble, remove or damage any portion of the property.
+Other than removing covers, the inspector does not dig up, disassemble, remove or damage any portion of the property.
 Inspectors will also not enter what they subjectively consider “unsafe” crawlspaces or unsafe roof conditions (snow, pitch, weather).
 Generally, quality inspectors will provide a written report, but no warranties implied or express are included.
-Cost $300 and up, depending upon property.
+Cost $300 and up, depending upon the property.

 Wood destroying insect inspection: